 The greatest city in the world deserves the greatest mass transit system in the world.
 And every neighborhood in the greatest city in the world deserves equal treatment, no matter how far from Manhattan it may be.

 1) Neighborhoods must be treated fairly.
 Why is that Bay Ridge-bound straphangers are often stuck waiting for an R train at 59th Street for over 30 minutes?
-How come F train riders headed to Coney Island are told to get off at Kings Highway to wait 20 minutes for another F train to complete their journey?
+How come the MTA is looking to cut so many vital bus stops in Brighton Beach and Coney Island?
 The MTA should be ashamed of treating neighborhoods near the end of lines this poorly.

 2) New York City must stop subsidizing Long Island and Westchester.
 Not only do we need to bring back the commuter tax so that suburban riders pay their fair share, we also need to make sure that tolls collected on New York City bridges go to New York City transit.
 Currently tolls on the Verrazano Bridge are mostly used to subsidize areas totally outside of New York City!
 If Bay Ridge residents pay $17 to see their family in Staten Island, that money should go into Bay Ridge or Staten Island transit needs.